 Live and work in the Adirondack Mountains!

 Live and Work in the beautiful Adirondack Mountains!
+Applications are now closed for summer 2020.

 Located at the most popular trailhead to the High Peaks Region of the Adirondack Mountains in northern New York.